 Certain of the markets in which our Casualty and Specialty segment operate experienced generally favorable rate trends in respect of the January 2020 renewals.
-We also saw meaningful improvements in terms and conditions, including broad-based reductions in ceding commissions.
-In 2019, we observed favorable conditions for accounts that exhibited elevated loss emergence or underlying rate deterioration, but we also estimate that the favorable market trends have extended more broadly.
-In the near term, we expect that the COVID-19 pandemic will put further pressure on rates and that current pricing trends are likely to continue, with terms and conditions for loss-affected lines of business continuing to show particular improvement and certain other areas of the casualty and specialty market potentially maintaining less pronounced but positive adjustments.
+We have found increasing opportunities to write additional or new business in this segment, contributing to meaningful economic growth in our gross written business, especially when adjusting for the re-underwriting of the portfolio we purchased from TMR.
+In general, we have seen meaningful improvements in terms and conditions, including broad-based reductions in ceding commissions, from 2019 and into 2020 to date.
+In particular, across that period we have observed favorable conditions for accounts that exhibited elevated loss emergence or underlying rate deterioration, but we also estimate that the favorable market trends have extended more broadly.
+In the near term, we continue to expect that the COVID-19 pandemic will put further pressure on rates and that current pricing trends are likely to continue, with terms and conditions for loss-affected lines of business continuing to show particular improvement and certain other areas of the casualty and specialty market potentially maintaining less pronounced but positive adjustments.